appveyor/website/src/docs/enterprise/configuration.md

 ### Mailgun

-[Mailgun](https://www.mailgun.com) is *Transactional Email API Service For Developers*.
+[Mailgun](https://www.mailgun.com) is a *Transactional Email API Service For Developers*.
 It has functionality similar to SendGrid.
 Mailgun has free tier (up to 10,000 messages per month), but for production use you should [add a real domain and verify it](https://help.mailgun.com/hc/en-us/articles/202052074-How-do-I-verify-my-domain-) - without domain verification you can send to [authorized recipients](https://help.mailgun.com/hc/en-us/articles/217531258-Authorized-Recipients) only.

 You need **Active API Key** ("Secret API key" on [dashboard home page](https://app.mailgun.com/app/dashboard) or "Active API Key" on [USers & API Keys](https://app.mailgun.com/app/account/security) page) to integrate AppVeyor with Mailgun.

 ## Artifact storage

-**Configuring artifact storage is mandatory step.**
+**Configuring artifact storage is a mandatory step.**

 Artifact storage is used to store build logs and artifact files uploaded during the build.
 At least one "system" artifact storage must be configured before running your first build on AppVeyor.